 12. Salvation in Noodles

-Described as a ‘Dalston’ site, but a restaurant that Newington Green should claim its own, Salvation in Noodles is an excellent modern Vietnamese restaurant.
+Described as a ‘Dalston’ site, but a restaurant that Newington Green should claim its own, Salvation in Noodles is an excellent modern Vietnamese restaurant, currently operating delivery only.
 It’s pretty much mandatory to order phu quoc (fish sauce and garlic tossed fried chicken wings) as a starter to share.
 After that, pho ga (chicken) and bun rieu (crab soup with prawns, pork belly and crab and pork dumplings) stand out among the aromatic fresh noodles soups, while bun nem nuong (pork patties with cold rice vermicelli salad) is a contender for best dish — the base a refreshing mix of sweet, sour, salty, crunchy and cooling.
-There tends to be a steady stream of Deliveroo riders bustling through the restaurant, and extraction is poor so clothes will need a wash afterwards, but the bold flavours and fair pricing more than counter the inconvenience.

 Also Featured in: